fakeneuron/CalenBooker/README.md

   - Expand integrations to include Apple Calendar and other platforms beyond Google/Outlook.
 - **Enterprise-Level Security Audits**
   - Conduct regular security audits, encrypt sensitive data, and ensure compliance with privacy regulations (e.g., GDPR, CCPA).
+- **Custom Service Types in Business Profile**
+  - Allow businesses to define their own service types in `BusinessProfile.js`, stored in the `business_profile` table, and dynamically populate the `MeetingScheduler.js` dropdown with these options.